Lanao del Norte: Politics and government

 By virtue of the power and impact of the People Power Revolution on EDSA on February 25, 1986, local government all over the Philippines changed the political atmosphere overnight.
 Lanao del Norte became one among the many provinces affected by the sudden changes brought by the "Snap Election" in February 1986.
-Local heads of offices and employees particularly those holding political positions were destabilized but with the installation of President Corazon Aquino as president, OIC Atty.
+Local heads of offices and employees particularly those holding political positions were removed but with the installation of President Corazon Aquino as president, OIC Atty.
 Francisco L. Abalos became the appointed governor of the province on March 3, 1986.
-On February 2, 1988, Atty.
-Abalos was elected as governor of the province.
+On February 2, 1988, Abalos was elected as governor of the province.

-In the Synchronized National Election of May 11, 1992, Congressman Abdullah D. Dimaporo, a legislator and economist, was elected Provincial Governor.
+In the synchronized National Election of May 11, 1992, Congressman Abdullah D. Dimaporo, a legislator, economist and son of Mohammad Ali Dimaporo, was elected Provincial Governor.
 The Provincial government embarked on a comprehensive planning and set the groundwork for the development of the province.

 In the 1998 national and local elections, Imelda Quibranza-Dimaporo, wife of Governor Abdullah D. Dimaporo was elected as Provincial Governor until 2007, and from 2016 up to present.